pingcap/docs/br/br-use-overview.md

 > **Note:**
 >
-> If no NFS is mounted to the br command-line tool or TiKV node, or if you use a storage system that supports Amazon S3, GCS, or Azure Blob Storage protocols, the data backed up by br command-line tool is generated at each TiKV node. **Note that this is not the recommended way to deploy the br command-line tool**, because the backup data are scattered in the local file system of each node.
-Collecting the backup data might result in data redundancy and operation and maintenance problems.
-Meanwhile, if you restore data directly before collecting the backup data, you will encounter the `SST file not found` error.
+> If you do not choose NFS or a storage system that supports Amazon S3, GCS, or Azure Blob Storage protocols, the data backed up is generated at each TiKV node. **Note that this is not the recommended way to use BR**, because collecting the backup data might result in data redundancy and operation and maintenance problems.

 **Organize the backup data directory**

 * Store the snapshot backup and log backup in the same directory for unified management, for example, `backup-${cluster-id}`.
 * Store each snapshot backup in a directory with the backup date included, for example, `backup-${cluster-id}/fullbackup-202209081330`.
 * Store the log backup in a fixed directory, for example, `backup-${cluster-id}/logbackup`.
-The log backup program creates a subdirectory in the `logbackup` directory every day to distinguish the data backed up each day.
+The log backup program creates subdirectories under the `logbackup` directory every day to distinguish the data backed up each day.

 **Handle historical backup data**

-Assume that you have specified a **backup retention period**.
-Backup data will be retained only for this period, for example, 7 days.
-The concept **backup retention period** will also be mentioned in backup tutorials.
+Assume that you need to set the life cycle for each backup data, for example, 7 days.
+Such a life cycle is called **backup retention period**, which will also be mentioned in backup tutorials.

 * To perform PITR, you need to restore the full backup before the restore point, and the log backup between the full backup and the restore point.
-Therefore, for log backups that exceed the backup retention period, you need to run the `br log truncate` command to delete the backup before the specified time point. **It is recommended to only delete the log backup before the full snapshot**.
+Therefore, **It is recommended to only delete the log backup before the full snapshot**.
+For log backups that exceed the backup retention period, you can use `br log truncate` command to delete the backup before the specified time point.
 * For backup data that exceeds the retention period, you can delete or archive the backup directory.

 ### How to restore data?